 EMDR (Eye Movement Desensitization & Reprocessing)

 I specialize in EMDR, and have significant experience and training in both schools of EMDR practice.
-It is a relatively new therapy, only developed 25 years ago, but it is becoming popular quickly, and with good reason.
+It is a relatively new therapy, only developed in the early 1990s, but it is becoming popular quickly, and with good reason.
 The American Psychological Association and the Veterans Association both agree that EMDR is very effective in treating trauma and PTSD.